Timișoara Pride Week: Background

 The LGBT rights movement in Romania began to gain ground in the mid-1990s, after homosexual relations between two consenting adults were decriminalized in 1996.
 Later, in 2001, Article 200, which punished homosexual relations with imprisonment, was repealed entirely.
 In 2000, the Isărescu Government introduced an anti-discrimination law based on sexual orientation in the areas of goods and services, healthcare, education, employment and housing, and in 2006 hate crimes and incitement to hatred based on sexual orientation were outlawed.
 All this allowed greater social visibility of LGBT people and their culture and created the premises for organizing and LGBT festival; the first edition of Bucharest Pride (then known as GayFest) took place in 2004, while the first pride parade unfolded in 2005.

 Up until 2017, Bucharest Pride was the only event of its kind in Romania.
 Over the years, LGBT-related events also sprung up in regional cities.
-As of 2024, pride parades take place in Bucharest (by far the largest), Cluj-Napoca, Iași and Timișoara.
+As of 2026, pride parades take place in Bucharest (by far the largest), Cluj-Napoca, Iași, Oradea and Timișoara.
 The appearance of other events outside the capital, including Timișoara, was mainly catalyzed by the constitutional referendum of 2018, which sought to ban same-sex marriage.